rbqdev/work-at-olist-front/README.md

 ## Developing

 ### Built With
-This project was building with HTML, CSS and Vanilla JS.
+This project was building with HTML, CSS, Vanilla JS(ES6) and Web Components.

 ### Prerequisites
 You need of NPM installed in your machine to running this project.